 we’ve got answers!

-Ford does a great job at installing and prepping the various pieces of the puzzle for getting a police vehicle ready for the road, but someone still needs to add more equipment to allow the vehicle to be put into service.
+Ford does a great job at installing and prepping the various pieces of the puzzle when getting a police vehicle ready for the road, but someone still must add more equipment to allow the vehicle to be put into service.
 Ford’s packages are missing a variety of critical components required to allow the vehicle to be ready for duty.
 Crown seamlessly provides the final installation of equipment to allow the vehicle to be put into the hands of the officer.

 If only it was that simple.
 Connecting all of the electrical components is the most difficult element of integrating the aftermarket components with Ford’s prep package.

 When installing these items, you want to ensure that you have a professional who knows what they’re doing.
 Crown has engineers, highly trained installers and years of experience working with Ford on how best to successfully connect all equipment together.

 Ford’s option 67U provides the wiring to connect the lights that Ford installs, but does not provide a power distribution system that allows all the necessary additional equipment like radios, video or any additional lighting to be properly connected with the vehicle.